 Does it matter where the infringement takes place?

-Steps to securing a takedown
+Securing a takedown

-- Details of the original work
+- Details of the original work.

-- Details of the infringing work
+- Details of the infringing work.

 Practical challenges of sending a copyright infringement takedown notice